codefriar/CanTheUser/README.md

 ### Safely Examples

 Like CanTheUser, Safely is intended to be clear, succinct and largely self-documenting through intuitive method names.
 It utilizes a Fluent interface, that allow you to define the behavior of Safely inline with your DML.
-Examples:
+Beyond the constructor, there are currently two fluent methods to enable options:

+- `.allOrNothing()` - When called, this sets allOrNone flag on the underlying Database.* calls Safely makes.
+- `.throwIfRemovedFields()` - When called, this causes Safely to throw a `RemovedFieldsException` whenever the SObjectAccessDecision calculation indicates that fields were removed.
+If this method is not called, the records, and fields permitted by the SObjectAccessDecision are passed to the indicated Database.* call.

+> Note: Safely *fails safe* - meaning that there is no way to invoke it's DML methods in a way where CRUD and FLS are not enforced.

+To safely insert, with AllOrNothing set, throwing if there are removed fields:
+`new Safely().allOrNothing().throwIfRemovedFields().doInsert(List<sObject>);`

+To safely insert, removing fields the user has no access to:
+`new Safely().doInsert(List<sObject>);`

+To safely update, with AllOrNothing set, throwing if there are removed fields `new Safely().allOrNothing().throwIfRemovedFields().doUpdate(List<sObjects>);`

+To safely update, removing fields the user has no access to:
+`new Safely().doUpdate(List<sObjects>);`

+Likewise, you can call `doDelete`, `doUpsert` similarly.

+Finally, you can execute SOQL / SOSL queries by calling `new Safely().doQuery(queryString)`

 ## Acknowledgements